Perder el Nobel

-In addition to FSMWATC, 2018 also saw the release of Perder El Nobel, a Spanish translation of Laura’s essay “Losing the Nobel.”
+The year 2018 also saw the release of Perder el Nobel, a Spanish translation of Laura’s essay, “Losing the Nobel.”

-Perder El Nobel was published in book form by Gris Tormenta, a boutique publisher headquartered in Querétaro, Mexico.
-The book was launched that year at La Feria Internacional del Libro de Guadalajara.
+Perder el Nobel was published in book form by Gris Tormenta, a boutique publisher headquartered in Querétaro, Mexico.
+The book was launched at La Feria Internacional del Libro de Guadalajara.

-The publisher of Gris Tormenta describes the work as “…a story about the power of Russian literature, the practice of the translator and the meaning of loss,” adding, “It is also a fine introduction to the works of [Belarusian author] Svetlana Alexievich, 2015 laureate of the Nobel Prize in Literature.”
+The publisher describes the work as “…a story about the power of Russian literature, the practice of the translator and the meaning of loss,” adding, “It is also a fine introduction to the works of [Belarusian author] Svetlana Alexievich, 2015 laureate of the Nobel Prize in Literature.”

-“Losing the Nobel”/Perder El Nobel was translated into Spanish by Marta Rebón, who has also translated into Catalan a number of works by Svetlana Alexievich.
+“Losing the Nobel”/Perder el Nobel was translated into Spanish by Marta Rebón, who has also translated a number of works by Svetlana Alexievich from Russian into Catalan.

-Perder El Nobel is the first in a series from Gris Tormenta entitled “Colección: Editor” consisting of first-person accounts of aspects of writing and publishing that occur far from public view, while a book is making its way from writer to readers.
+Perder el Nobel is the first in a series from Gris Tormenta entitled “Colección: Editor,” consisting of first-person accounts of aspects of writing and publishing that occur behind the scenes, as a book is making its way from writer to readers.

-Readers of Spanish will find an engaging news account of the publication here:
+Spanish-speakers will find an engaging news account of the publication here.